AlexBenoit/PythonPlays/README.md

 ## <a name="createVirtualEnvs"></a>Virtual Environments

-1. Make sure you have a default installation of Python installed and its packages are updated
+1. Make sure you have Python 3.7 (64-bit) installed and its default packages are updated
 2. Right click **Python Environments** in your project
 3. Select **Add Virtual Environment...**
 4. Name the environment the same as the project name and add **Env** at the end.
 (Ex: CoreComponentsEnv)